-Extreme wildfires are causing unprecedented impacts on communities, the environment and economies.
+Extreme wildfires are causing unprecedented impacts on communities, economies, and the environment.
 As wildfire risk is set to keep growing under climate change, preventative action is key to contain future losses and damages.
 OECD work aims to support countries through policy recommendations and peer-learning to strengthen resilience to wildfires in the context of climate change.

-This OECD report provides a global assessment of wildfire risk, underlining the urgent need for governments to scale up climate change adaptation efforts to limit future wildfire risk and impacts.
-The report discusses the drivers behind the growing occurrence of extreme wildfires, including the role of climate change, and outlines their growing environmental, social and economic impacts.
-Building on a cross-country comparative analysis, it presents emerging wildfire policies and practices to manage wildfire extremes and provides a set of policy recommendations to support countries in wildfire risk reduction.
+This report provides a global assessment of wildfire risk, underlining the need to scale up climate change adaptation to reduce future wildfire impacts.
+It discusses the drivers behind the growing occurrence of extreme wildfires, including the role of climate change, and outlines their growing environmental, social and economic impacts.
+Building on a cross-country comparative analysis, it presents emerging policies and practices to manage wildfire risk and provides a set of policy recommendations to support countries in wildfire risk reduction.

-The OECD launched its flagship report Taming Wildfires in the Context of Climate Change at the 8th International Wildland Fire Conference in Porto, Portugal on 18 May 2023.
-The session included a presentation of the report’s key findings as well as a high-level policy discussion with country ministers and international forestry and wildfire experts.
+The OECD launched its flagship report Taming Wildfires in the Context of Climate Change at the 8th International Wildland Fire Conference in Portugal in May 2023.
+The launch event included a presentation of the report’s key findings as well as a high-level policy discussion with country ministers and international wildfire and forestry experts.

 This conference, organised by the OECD in collaboration with the Platform for Climate Adaptation and Risk Reduction (PLACARD), brought together climate change adaptation and wildfire experts from governments, public agencies, academia and the private sector to discuss the growing challenges posed by extreme wildfires under climate change.